 These revisions are normally well below one percent for the total construction.
-For the subindex of civil engineering it can be a little higher.
-It should be noted that the current method is still very new, so the revision numbers are largely based on simulation studies.
-They will be reevaluated, when more real revision data is available.
+For the sub-index of civil engineering it can be a little higher.

 In addition to these quarterly revisions there are annual revisions on the hours worked from the WTA and they are also included as revisions in the IPC.
-These revisions are due to late available data from the annual statistics on the structure of earnings, which is used in the combilation of the WTA.
-The structural data is available more that 15 months after the end of the year, and the revisions will therefore cause revisions to the WTA and hence the IPC over two years back in time.
-An example for clarification: The structural data for 2013 was available in April 2015.
-Before the the WTA data for 2013, 2014 and 2015 was based on the structure of 2012.
-So when the new data was available, all WTA data from January 2013 and forth was revised, and so was the IPC.
+These revisions are due to late available data from the annual statistics on the structure of earnings, which is used in the compilation of the WTA.
+The structural data is first available more that 15 months after the year of reference, and the revisions will therefore cause revisions to the WTA and hence the IPC over two years back in time.